kubernetes/release/docs/krel/gcbmgr.md

       --build-version string   Build version
       --gcb-config string      If provided, this will be used as the name of the Google Cloud Build config file. (default "cloudbuild.yaml")
       --gcp-user string        If provided, this will be used as the GCP_USER_TAG.
-  -h, --help                   help for gcbmgr
+  -h, --help                   Help for gcbmgr
+      --list-jobs int          List the last x build jobs in the project.
+Default to 5.
       --project string         GCP project to run GCB in (default "kubernetes-release-test") --release                Submit a release run to GCB --stage                  Submit a stage run to GCB